mvpcom/Udacity-CarND-Project-3/README.md

 ### Data

 First I generated a large dataset from the simulator with a keyboard but data set was not perfect and there was a lot of noisy samples and the model was not quite good.
-After that I wrote a code to filter out dataset and choose only the best samples for training.
+After that I wrote a code to filter out dataset and keep only the best samples for training.

 ```
 %matplotlib inline